AdobeDocs/commerce-events/src/pages/events/rule-events.md

 The `bin/magento events:subscribe <event_code> --force --fields=<name1> --fields=<name2>` command creates and registers custom and native Commerce events.
 When you also specify the `--parent <event_code>` and `--rules=<field-name>|<operator>|<value>` options, you create and register a rule event.

-The following command creates and registers the same rule event shown in the `io_events.xml` example:
+The following command creates and registers the same rule event shown in the `io_events.xml` example.
+Running the command also updates the system `config.php` file.
+If you need to subsequently update or delete the event subscription, you can manually update the event there.

 ```bash
 bin/magento events:subscribe plugin.magento.catalog.model.resource_model.product.save_low_stock_event \